orenavram/PASA/README.md

 Proteomics Analysis of Serum Antibodies web server

 <p align="justify">
 PASA web server allows generating quantitative molecular measurements related to serum antibody repertoire from high-resolution proteomic data.
 The web server is applicable for researchers at all levels that are interested in addressing basic questions related to B cell development and differentiation, as well as an application focused tool for vaccine development, immunodiagnostic discovery and monoclonal antibody engineering.
 For further details please refer to https://pasa.tau.ac.il/.
+PASA is also available as a command line application.
+For further details download the PASA project and run <i>local_project_path/src/backend/pipeline/main.py -h</i>.
 </p>

 <!--